TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-The backup copy of the ACPI DMAR table which is supposed to be located in the TXT heap could not be found.
+The backup copy of the ACPI DMAR table, which is expected to be in the TXT heap, could not be found.
 This is due to a bug in the platform's ACM module or in firmware.

 ======  =======================